+564

+567

 By capturing the processes linking genes, genome, individuals, groups, population, and environment levels, DG-ABMs offer new opportunities to study evolutionary dynamics in an integrative approach.
-One of the benefits of such an approach is that model predictions can, therefore, be analyzed at each of these levels, allowing comparisons with available empirical data and knowledge from a broad range of disciplines, in a single framework, instead of focusing only on one or two of these levels (Rittschof and Robinson, 2014).
-Another benefit of DG-ABMs is that they do not need to assume an equilibrium of genetic variance within populations (for instance, in terms of mutation and drift): on the contrary, they can focus on the dynamics of genetic variation, simultaneously at the population level and in terms of architecture.
-Likewise, they do not need to assume demographic equilibrium in terms of population growth rate or stable age distribution.
-DG-ABMs can, therefore, be applied to a large variety of issues in different - stable or dynamic- contexts, and can be used as a link between more theoretical approaches and empirical observations that rarely meet theoretical requirements.
-In the present study, using this approach, we have demonstrated that the interplay between genetics, demography, and behaviors is pivotal in predicting the evolution of
+The present model is an endeavour to develop such approach in

+a domain where it should be especially relevant: sexual selection, an eminently context-dependent process emerging from inter-individual interactions (Kokko et al., 2015; Muniz and Machado, 2018; Otto et al., 2008).
+We sought, by means of examples, to illustrate how the interplay between genetics, demography, and behaviors is pivotal in predicting the evolution of

 traits and genetic architecture under sexual selection, whereas too often these disciplines are treated separately (Bengston et al., 2018; Rittschof and Robinson, 2014; Wilkinson et al., 2015).
-Most

-of our simulation experiments revolved around comparing various mating systems to a generally assumed random mating process.
-It appeared that departing from random mating triggered several complex retroactions in our model - between fitness, population demographic and genetic structure, and genome architecture - placing interactions between individuals at the core of evolution through sexual selection (Kokko et al., 2015; Muniz and Machado, 2018; Otto et al., 2008).

-In the presented approach, wherein we kept control parameters constant along the simulations (K, µ, M, physical structure of the genome), two distinct evolutionary phases can be distinguished.
+Our simple simulation experiments revolved around comparing various mating systems.
+In these examples, wherein we kept control parameters constant along the simulations (K, µ, M, physical structure of the genome), two distinct evolutionary phases could be distinguished, and they illustrate the potential of the approach to simulate both micro-evolutionary patterns and so called evolutionary equilibrium.